- Last updated:

 For state-wide information and advice about COVID-19, including the latest roadmap to easing restrictions, visit the Queensland Government’s Unite & Recover website.

 Status of facilities and outdoor spaces

-We are working to reopen local facilities where it is safe and practical to do so, putting in place:
+Local facilities have reopened, where it is safe and practical to do so, putting in place:

 - restrictions on patron numbers, where relevant

 - hygiene requirements.

 The safety and wellbeing of our community is council’s priority as facilities reopen.
 Please remember the 1.5 metre physicall distancing requirement and practice good hand hygiene.
 Restrictions regarding visitor/user numbers apply at council facilities.

 Council’s Customer Contact counters and Development Information counters are open to the public.

 If you must visit council in person, please make an appointment using the booking form or by calling (07) 5475 7272.